 There are a handful of UK stockbrokers that indicate they will deal with non-residents, but investors report different levels of success opening and using accounts.
 It may depend on whether you are a UK citizen but non-resident, whether you are neither a citizen nor a resident, whether you are resident in the European Union (EU) or European Economic Area (EEA), whether you have a UK bank account and even who you speak to at the company.

 The following firms have been reported to open online trading accounts for at least some non-residents and are probably worth investigating first:

 - TD Direct Investing (formerly TD Waterhouse) has an Overseas Resident Trading Account.
 Reports of success opening one vary and it may be available to EEA residents only.
 UPDATE: Some readers (see comments below) have reported that TDDI is now closing accounts held by some non-residents.
-Australian, New Zealand and Japanese residents are now definitely not accepted.
 References to the Overseas Resident Trading Account on the main TDDI site are few and links to TD Direct Investing International (formerly Internaxx) in Luxembourg are more prominent, suggesting they may be aiming to steer new non-resident clients there.
+Australian, New Zealand and Japanese residents are now definitely not accepted by TD Direct.

 - SVS Securities says on its website that it offers an Individual Overseas Account for non-residents with a UK bank account.
 One reader reports that this includes Channel Island accounts, which are far easier for non-residents to open than an onshore UK account.

 - iDealing will accept EU residents, according to its account application page.

 - A number of non-residents have said that Fastrade (recently rebranded to Charles Stanley Direct) is willing to open accounts for overseas clients.
 Stocktrade/Brewin Dolphin is a similar type of firm and has also reportedly opened accounts for non-residents in the past.